interbit/docs-interbit/examples/web-auth-endpoint.md

 ```
 1. The `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` are the same as in your
 `secrets/platform-deploy.sh` file.
-1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit keypair for
+1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit key pair for
 `web-auth-endpoint`.
-A new keypair can be generated with the
+A new key pair can be generated with the
 `interbit key --filename my-web-auth-keys.json` command.

 ### Run `web-auth-endpoint` locally